dnonatar/Sequoia/README.md

 Then, open the url and select index.html.

 Below is how the landing page looks like.
 In the 'Type Input Folder' textbox, type in the name of the output folder you would like to explore.
-For instance, type 'myoutput' if you would like to use the output generated in the example above.
-Once click 'Choose', the boxplots for each of the 5-mers will show up.
+For instance, type 'myoutput' and click 'Choose' if you would like to use the output generated in the example above.

 ![image 1](/images/landing_page.png)